Assistance programs Forsyth County and Winston Salem North Carolina.

-Forsyth County non-profit clothing closets distribute goods to the needy, low income, and children.
+Forsyth County non-profit clothing closets and free furniture banks distribute goods to the needy, low income, and children.
 The inventory depends on donations and fund raisers.
 Examples of what may be provided includes free clothes, Christmas toys and clothes, school items, and personal hygiene goods.
 Low income families may also get furniture for a home or apartment.
 Seasonal programs are also available from the clothing and furniture banks.
 Click free clothing centers, furniture and school supplies in Winston Salem.

 King Outreach Ministry may provide some limited coverage to Forsyth County residents.
 Or they have referrals to churches and charities in the region.
 Clothing, money for food, toys and more are available.
 Call (336) 983-4357.

-Charitable holiday assistance is for low income families.
+Free charitable holiday assistance is for low income families.
 For families that are struggling, they can apply for a free Christmas toy for their child or maybe an article of clothing.
 Other residents of the county can inquire into a meal at Thanksgiving or Christmas, or senior citizens may request home delivery.
-Learn where to seek holiday and Christmas help in Forysth County.
+Learn where to seek free holiday and Christmas help in Forysth County.

 The Winston-Salem Urban League (725-5614) can help people find a job.
-The agency offers job finding services, including pre-employment training, resume review and preparation, help building networks, and referral for African-Americans, the disadvantaged, low income individuals and other minorities in the area.
+The agency offers career as well as job finding services, including pre-employment training, resume review and preparation, as well as help building networks.
+They also offer referral for African-Americans, the disadvantaged, low income individuals and other minorities in the area.

 AGAPE Care and Share provides food items and groceries free of charge to families and individuals in need of help.
 Families are eligible every 60 days for food assistance.
 (336) 744-4004